Understanding Counting Mechanisms in Large Language and Vision-Language Models: Causal Evidence of Counting Mechanism

 \section{Causal Evidence of Counting Mechanism}

 We next present causal analyses that identify where and how counting information is represented within the model activations.
-While the previous sections established structured numerical patterns through observational analyses, causal interventions provide direct evidence of their functional role.
+While the previous section revealed structured numerical patterns through observational analyses, causal interventions provide strong complementary evidence of counting mechanisms.
 Using activation patching and mediation-based methods, we assess which tokens, layers, and modalities carry information that determines the final numerical output.
 In the following subsections, we first introduce a specialized tool for counting analysis, then present coarse-grained and fine-grained localization results that reveal where numerical information resides within the model activations.
 Finally, we examine the underlying mechanisms that support counting across different configurations in both LLMs and LVLMs.
-Each of the following subsections presents detailed experimental results.
 In this section, we report only aggregate metrics such as average probability and CI scores, averaged over all samples and counts.
-Detailed results and examples, as well as experiments on other models, are provided in the appendix.
-All textual and visual experiments follow the setup described in Section~\ref{sec:exp_setup} and are conducted using Qwen2.5 and Qwen2.5-VL, with experiments on other models deferred to the appendix.
+Detailed results and examples, as well as experiments on other models, are provided in Appendix~\ref{sec:app_causal}.